Asekome10/My-First-Data-Analysis-Repo/README.md

 -----
 # Data Exploration:
- Imported the needed libraries
+ Imported the needed libraries,
- Read in the Green taxi trip records dataset and converted it to a pandas dataframe Checked the shape of the dataset, the data types of the columns, and if there are any missing values.
- Moved on to some basic descriptive statistics of the numerical columns using the describe() function.
+ read in the Green taxi trip records dataset and converted it to a pandas dataframe, checked the shape of the dataset, the data types of the columns, and if there are any missing values, moved on to some basic descriptive statistics of the numerical columns using the describe() function.

 ----